rljson/rljson/README.architecture.md

 ### SliceIds

-For efficient management of large layers, slice IDs are separated from their ingredients.
+For efficient management of large layers, slice IDs are separated from their components.
 This allows fetching IDs first and retrieving details later.
 The following `SliceIds` define a set of three slice IDs:

 ```json